nafarinha/nuno_farinha_pda/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

   end
 end

-# This 'end' keyword should be removed
+# This 'end' keyword should be removed.
 end

 def self.cards_total(cards)
-  # The variable 'total' should be initialized with the number 0 (zero).
+  # The variable 'total' should be initialised with the number 0 (zero).
   total
   for card in cards
     total += card.value